geison20/tech-challenge/README.md

 "/user":

-- The candidate must create a card presenting the information of the user logged into the server.
+- The candidate must create a card presenting the information of the connected user into the server.

 An example that you can use for guidance: